PROJECTS + TESTIMONIALS

 Americano Mondays is a photo + film and interview series inspired by coffee culture that Jeff has been pursuing over the past 4 years.
 But it wasn’t until Jeff took the Art of Freelance workshop that his idea to create a prototype of a “coffee” table book became a reality.

 Photographer and actress, Elena Rojas Garcia has been dreaming of a way to honor her grandmother, Miriam Alvarez; the woman who raised her and helped shape the person she is today.
 It wasn’t until she joined Art of Freelance, in the Spring of 2018, that she was able to put together a series of portraits titled, Criados por Abuela (Raised by Grandmother).

-“Being part of this course gave me the support and guidance that I needed.
+“Being part of this workshop gave me the support and guidance that I needed.
 My Cohort helped by giving me a different perspective on my project, and their ideas helped to shape and refine the final result.”

 -Elena Rojas Garcia, Actress and Photographer

 For his “21 Days of Community” project, Lorenzo Diggins Jr. asked 21 different people for 21 Days to share their perspective on what community means to them.
 He documented the experience by capturing a portrait of each person along with their written Fanswers to be compiled into a printed zine.